 Human Names in Star Trek

-Population nine billion - all British?
-Not only is human personnel prevalent in Starfleet, and not only are most of those humans definitely or supposedly Americans.
-It also seems that the overwhelming majority of supporting characters and extras are of English, Scottish or Irish origin, as indicated by their last names.
+We know that human personnel is prevalent in Starfleet.
+Moreover, most of those humans are established as, or can supposed to be Americans.
+But it also seems that, irrespective of their skin color, the overwhelming majority of supporting characters and extras are of English, Scottish or Irish origin, as indicated by their casually mentioned last names.
 The same applies to the first names as far as they are known.
-The situation is worsening with Enterprise where there seem to exist no humans outside the USA at all.
+The situation has worsened since Enterprise, a series in which there seems to exist no non-US humanity at all, at least not on starships.

-The following list classifies the human last names mentioned in Star Trek (main source: Encyclopedia III), not including those of holographic and other fictional characters and of individuals from a time before 2100 when nation states still existed.
-I may have missed several names and made some errors in linking them to countries (you need not mail me about everything), but it shows how predominant the writers have rendered the British/Irish heritage.
-No present-day American phone book has such a low share of non-British/Irish names, even if we take into consideration that immigrants often adapted by changing their names like from "Schmidt" to "Smith".
+The following list classifies the human last names mentioned in Star Trek until about 2005 (main source: Encyclopedia III), not including those of holographic and other fictional characters and of individuals from a time before 2100 when nation states still existed.

 British/Irish (including now typical English names of Norman and Norwegian origin)